awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetGroup.md

 Required: Yes

  ** [roleArn](#API_CreateDatasetGroup_RequestSyntax) **   <a name="personalize-CreateDatasetGroup-request-roleArn"></a>
-The ARN of the IAM role that has permissions to access the KMS key\.
+The ARN of the AWS Identity and Access Management \(IAM\) role that has permissions to access the AWS Key Management Service \(KMS\) key\.
 Supplying an IAM role is only valid when also specifying a KMS key\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+`